 From these 33 members, Council elects 4 Officers: the President, Senior Vice-President, Junior Vice-President, and the Treasurer.
 The Registrar is also an Officer, although not a member of Council.

 The RCVS exists primarily to represent the public interest, as distinct from the British Veterinary Association (BVA), which represents the profession.
 So RCVS Council members are not there to represent the veterinary profession, although the elected veterinary members play a role in ensuring the views of the profession are reflected when policy is developed.

 Veterinary nurses have their own Council, which includes elected veterinary nurses and appointed veterinary surgeons.

 You can download agendas and papers relating to the Veterinary Nurses Council, and meet its members, from the main RCVS website.

 College business is managed through a series of committees, looking at issues such as advice, education, public affairs, and planning and resources.

-The committees largely comprise Council members and meet three times a year, three weeks before Council.
+The committees largely comprise Council members and meet 3 times a year, 3 weeks before Council.
 The Committees may delegate some activities to working parties, subcommittees and boards.